rafmudaf/rafmudaf.github.io/_pages/about.md

 My professional interests are in applying high performance computing and software engineering principles to ideas that can change the world.
-In particular, I'm interested in using and improving tools for aerodynamic analysis of turbomachinery.
-In my current role as a researcher at NREL's National Wind Technology Center, I'm leveraging experience in aerospace engineering, computational fluid dynamics, and software engineering to elevate the state of the art in wind energy simulation software with a particular focus on software quality and sustainability.
+In particular, I'm interested in using and improving tools for dynamic analysis of wind energy systems.
+In my current role as a researcher at NREL's National Wind Technology Center, I'm hoping to elevate the state of the art in wind energy simulation software with a particular focus on software quality and sustainability.

-In addition to reducing humanity's carbon footprint by enabling the design of more efficient wind turbines and wind farms, I'm interested in how technology can be incorporated into our daily lives to complement human productivity rather than replace it.
-I enjoy creating iPhone apps for image processing, audio processing, and computation, and a long term objective is to bring the efficient and sustainable practices of the tech industry to scientific computing.
+In addition to reducing humanity's carbon footprint by enabling the development of more efficient wind turbines and wind farms, I'm interested in how technology can be incorporated into our daily lives to complement human productivity rather than replace it.
+A long term objective is to bring processes and ideas from the Design industry to scientific computing, and I think software engineers can do for the virtual world what architects do for the physical world.
 Further, I'm interested in the coupling of next generation technologies in math and computer science (i.e. AI/ML) into applications for clean energy and social good.